henry-zwart/uva-game-theory/README.md

 a templated document, `main.typ`, which you can edit.

 ## Use within Typst webapp
-Create a new project within Typst, and upload the following files from this repository:
+Create a new project within Typst, and upload the following files from this repository directly into the top of the Typst project:

 - `src/resources/*`: UvA logos for page headers
 - `src/lib.typ`: Defines the page setup and general style
 - `src/games.typ`: Show normal form games as a matrix

-For a 'ready-made' example template, also upload the following files which recreate Ulle's homework template:
+For a 'ready-made' example template, also upload the following files which recreate Ulle's homework template (also at the top level of the project):

 - `template/main.typ`: Main entrypoint to the Typst document, akin to `main.tex`
 - `template/solutions.typ`: Contains all of the content

+> [!IMPORTANT]
+> The local import paths in `main.typ` and `solutions.typ` assume that you are using this template [**locally**](#local-usage).
+> In order for the report to compile, you need to change `@local/uva-game-theory:0.1.0` --> `lib.typ`

 ## Contributing